Efficient classical algorithms for simulating symmetric quantum systems: Alternative combinatorial method for calculation of the entries of

+In Appendix~\ref{sec:tensor_network_f_entries}, we have presented a tensor-network method for calculating the matrix entries $F_{q_\lambda,q_\lambda'}^{\bm{i},\lambda}$ used in the main text to efficiently simulate permutation symmetric Hamiltonians.
+In this section, we present an alternative method that calculated these matrix elements in polynomial runtime $\operatorname{O}(n^{10})$ using combinatorics.
+Even though the runtime scaling for this method is slower, it may be more approachable and insightful for people without tensor-network background.

+We also like to remark that in this method, the matrix entries are calculated individually, each taking a runtime of $\operatorname{O}(n^4)$.
+This might help if the given Hamiltonian is sparse in the symmetrized Pauli basis.
+In this case it suffices to calculate only the matrix elements for the non-zero Pauli monomials.
+For example, consider a family of permutation invariant Hamiltonians that is $k$-local for a constant $k$.
+In this case, we only need the matrix elements for a constant number of Pauli monomials and thus in this case (since the Schur basis has dimension $\operatorname{O}(n^3)$) the relevant matrix elements can also be calculated in $\operatorname{O}(n^7)$.
+In contrast, restricting to a sparse subset of symmetrized Pauli monomials does not directly lead to an improvment of the $\operatorname{O}(n^7)$ runtime of the tensor-network based algorithm.

-\begin{lemma} Recalling that $\lambda$ is given by a Young diagram, we choose $p_{\lambda0}$ to be the standard Young tableaux for that diagram, with numbers increasing first in the column direction and then in row direction, as shown in Eq.~\eqref{eq:standard_young_tableaux}.
+The combinatorial formula for the matrix elements that we will derive in this appendix is as follows. \begin{lemma} Recalling that $\lambda$ is given by a Young diagram, we choose $p_{\lambda0}$ to be the standard Young tableaux for that diagram, with numbers increasing first in the column direction and then in row direction, as shown in Eq.~\eqref{eq:standard_young_tableaux}.
 Then the tensor components $F_{q_\lambda,q_\lambda'}^{\bm{i},\lambda}$ discussed in the main text for the completely symmetrized Pauli representation are given by:

 where the sum is over a set of 12 non-negative integers fulfilling the constraints